Lykos153/git-annex-remote-gdrive/README.md

 ## Requirements
 The current version of git-annex-remote-gdrive has been tested with gdrive version 2.1.0.
 Gdrive may change its output in the future, so updates to this software may be required for compatibility.

-To simplify maintenace, when I make updates to git-annex-remote-rclone, I test only against the current stable version of rclone.
-While I am not currently explicitly dropping support for older versions, I am also not performing additional integration tests with older rclone versions.
+To simplify maintenace, when I make updates to git-annex-remote-gdrive, I test only against the current stable version of gdrive.
+While I am not currently explicitly dropping support for older versions, I am also not performing additional integration tests with older gdrive versions.

 ## Installation